 Twitter is another network that’s received a considerable amount of negative coverage.
 The 280-character limit (formerly 140 characters) doesn’t exactly promote reasoned debate, and the presence of millions of fake bots only serves to erode the experience further.

 However, if you want breaking news, instant reactions, and access to your favorite sports stars, celebrities, and journalists, Twitter is an unrivaled resource.
+See our list of the best Twitter alternatives if it doesn’t strike your fancy.

 LinkedIn provides social networking for professionals.
 As the site has grown, it’s become one of the best ways to build your CV, find a new job, and network within your professional circles.